comet-dev/CometJS/README.md

 To test if your app is valid, use: ```comet test <app>```
 > Note: CometJS is still in development!

 CometJS is simply front-end desktop development, user interaction in all (Comet's UI), and precise back-end desktop development, with plugins and apis working coherently in pure javascript in order to keep the easy workflow.
 With the back-end desktop development, CometJS is running on Chromium, with some Firefox implementations.
-Running on Firefox source code makes it unique, so that there is two ways running an app meets the eye.
+Running on Firefox makes it unique, so that there is two ways running an app meets the eye.

 And the best parts of all are:
 - You can run apps in **Javascript**.